 An award-winning professional artist in the fine and performing arts, Eric has been teaching art, music, technology, science, theater, martial arts, and self-development for the last two decades.
 Starting in 2002-2005 with the Fine Arts Museum of Springfield MA, Eric has been developing the curriculum behind LARP Adventure Program for well over a decade.
 From 2006 onwards, Eric began teaching his curriculum in the Metro Boston area until formalizing the organization in 2012.
 Presently, Eric serves as L.A.P.’s consultant, for programming and development.

-Having attained his B.A. in Fine Arts at Bradford College, Eric is currently a candidate for an M.Ed. in Community Arts at Lesley University.
+Having attained his B.A. in Fine Arts at Bradford College, and M.Ed. in Community Arts at Lesley University.
 In addition he is an initiated cultural leader in multiple traditions and holds five black belts in the Bagwa-Chung, Kendo, Aikido, Karate, and Kempo schools of martial arts.
 His certifications include QPR Leadership, CERT-Safe, Mandated Reporter, First Aid/CPR and other cultural leadership certifications.

 Alexis Moisand - Assistant Instructor